 AWS lambda, OpenCV, Tesseract

 In the second case, when the performance counts, we can create a hybrid concerning AWS lambda services, OpenCV library, and Tesseract.
 This combination can result in an utterly satisfying processing time per volume.
 AWS Lambda is an ideal computing platform for many application scenarios.
 When using this, the only responsibility we have is the code.
-OpenCV, computer vision and machine learning software library, has more than 2.500 optimized algorithms.
-These algorithms may be used for detection and recognition of faces, identifying objects, classifying human actions in videos, finding similar images from an image database and many more.
-When we join those two with Tesseract, the optical character recognition engine which allows the user to extract the embedded text from images, we have it all, a complete solution is at fingertips.
+OpenCV, a computer vision and machine learning software library, has more than 2.500 optimized algorithms.
+These algorithms may be used for the detection and recognition of faces, identifying objects, classifying human actions in videos, finding similar images from an image database, and many more.
+When we join those two with Tesseract, the optical character recognition engine which allows the user to extract the embedded text from images, we have it all, a complete solution is at our fingertips.
 There are many different approaches to computer vision.
 One can say that nowadays, it’s one of the most popular issues in the IT industry.
 When it comes to practice, we have a lot of possibilities.
 Those two mentioned above are the most convenient and efficient, but we highly recommend diving into this absorbing topic to find the perfect solution for you.
 Or, just leave it to TDCM, and we’ll do our best to satisfy every condition requested.